Women bishops debate: the issues

 In addition there are four in Australia and New Zealand; five in Canada; one in Cuba; 13 in the USA; one in Swaziland; and one in South Africa.

-Not as many people are active in the Church as formerly.
 Why is this vote important to the rest of us?

 It would alter the leadership profile of the Church of England, which is central to many state occasions and local ceremonies across the country.

 For Christians who are not actively religious, the CofE is often the "default" Church that they turn to for weddings, christenings, funerals and education.

 Women bishops' approval by the CofE would also encourage those who are starting to call for the ordination of women in the Roman Catholic Church.